nim-lang/website/jekyll/_posts/2020-10-16-version-140-released.md

 ---

 We are very proud to announce Nim version 1.4 after six months of continuous development!
-Other than version 1.0, this is probably the biggest Nim release yet and we're very excited to have it released!
+Other than version 1.0, this is probably the biggest Nim release yet and we're very excited to release it!

 It contains exactly 900 new commits which have not already been backported to our previous versions.
 There are several new features and standard library additions compared to 1.2.